 Hayles Abbey Halt

-The GWSR will be re-building a two-coach platform over the next two years on the site of Hayles Abbey Halt.
+The GWSR have recently built a two-coach platform on the site of Hayles Abbey Halt.

-The halt will have a cast-iron ‘Beware of the Train’ sign and a replica running-in board, using the spelling used by Great Western of ‘Hayles’, not ‘Hailes’.
+The halt has a cast-iron ‘Beware of the Train’ sign and a replica running-in board, using the spelling used by Great Western of ‘Hayles’, not ‘Hailes’.

-The GWSR hope to make low-cost, single-trip tickets available from local shops, cafes and pubs that can be used between Winchcombe Station and Hayles Abbey Halt, enabling walkers to complete an enjoyable circular walk from Hailes Abbey to Winchcombe.
+The GWSR hope to make low-cost, single-trip tickets available from local shops, cafes and pubs that can be used between Winchcombe Station and Hayles Abbey Halt, enabling walkers to complete the circular walk from Hailes Abbey to Winchcombe.

 April - November 2016: construction and back-filling of the platform wall